Sorcerio/Brigador-Mod-Packer/README.md

 ## How to Use
 1. Unpack your Brigador game files using the [Brigador Mod Tool](http://stellarjockeys.com/BrigadorModKit.zip).
 1. Ensure you have a version of the [Python Runtime Enviroment](https://www.python.org/downloads/) installed on your computer.
-1. Download or Clone this repo to your `_modkit` folder simialr to `INSTALL_DIRECTORY/Brigador Up-Armored Edition/assets/_modkit/BrigadorModPacker/`.
+1. Download or Clone a Release from this repo to your `_modkit` folder similar to `INSTALL_DIRECTORY/Brigador Up-Armored Edition/assets/_modkit/BrigadorModPacker/`.
 1. Run the `BrigadorModPacker.py` file in Python IDLE or your favorite command line console with `python BrigadorModPacker.py` in the packer's directory.
 1. Choose to manually or automatically repack your Brigador files.
 1. Start the game with your new mods.